How to use MLA referencing

 According to Smith (72):

 With regard to quotation marks, it is the usual practice to use double quotes in American English and single in British English.
-However, this can vary, so the style guide should be consulted.
+However, this can vary, so the style guide of your own university should be consulted.

 Different universities may have their own interpretation of MLA; for instance, although MLA 9 is the latest version, they may still require MLA 8.
 Again, it is essential to consult the style guide to see what is required.